-示: The light stays on continuously.
+₩ The light stays on continuously.
 Middle position: The light comes on when any door is opened.
-The light remains on for several seconds and gradually goes out after all doors are closed or if the key is inserted in the ignition switch.
+The light remains on for several seconds and gradually goes out after all doors are closed.

 The light also can be turned on by use of the remote keyless entry transmitter.
-See the "Remote keyless entry system (if equipped)" in chapter 2 for detailed information.
+See the "Remote keyless entry system" section in chapter 2 for detailed information.
 The setting of the period for which the light stays on can be changed by a SUBARU dealer.